Tyree R. Rivers

-Tyree R. Rivers (10 May 1862 – 23 January 1923) was a career officer in the United States Army.
+Tyree Rodes Rivers (10 May 1862 – 23 January 1923) was a career officer in the United States Army.
 A veteran of nearly every U.S. Army action from the American Indian Wars to World War I, he served from 1883 until his death and attained the rank of brigadier general.
 Rivers's Spanish–American War heroism was recognized in 1924 when he was posthumously awarded the Citation Star for gallantry at the Battle of Las Guasimas.
 The Silver Star medal was created in 1932, and Citation Stars were converted to the new award.

 A native of Tunica County, Mississippi, Rivers was raised and educated in Giles County, Tennessee.
 In 1879, he began attendance at the United States Military Academy; he graduated in 1883 and was commissioned as a second lieutenant of Cavalry.
 His initial assignments with the 3rd Cavalry Regiment included postings to Arizona, Texas, and Indian Territory during the American Indian Wars, and participation in the U.S. response to the Garza Revolution.
 During the Spanish–American War, he served in Cuba as an aide-de-camp to Major General Samuel B. M. Young, and during the Philippine–American War he took part in combat as a member of the 4th Cavalry Regiment.

 Rivers participated in patrols of the U.S. border in Texas during the Mexican Border War and took part in the 1916 Pancho Villa Expedition.
 During World War I, Rivers commanded the 20th Cavalry Regiment, which was later reorganized as the 78th Field Artillery Regiment.
 After receiving promotion to temporary brigadier general, he commanded the 158th Depot Brigade and Camp Sherman, Ohio, then the 154th Depot Brigade at Fort Meade, Maryland.
 After the war, he reverted to his permanent rank of colonel and served as inspector general of the Second Corps Area.
 Rivers was still on duty when he died at Governors Island, New York on 23 January 1923.
 He was buried at Arlington National Cemetery.
 In 1930, the US Congress enacted a law permitting the general officers of World War I to retire at their highest rank, and Rivers was posthumously promoted to brigadier general on the retired list.